-Campbell Street is the heart of Thai Town.
+Campbell Street is the heart of Thaitown.
 It could be an outdoor dining hub, a distinct gathering place, and a Haymarket landmark.
 It could welcome visitors arriving by light rail, bike and foot, and be animated with light and people day and night.
-Iconic public art and creative lighting could signal its entry and support eastwest precinct connections.
+Iconic public art and creative lighting could signal its entry and support east-west precinct connections.

-- Upgrade to Shared Zone with flush paving and highly flexible plaza that can meet changing community needs. - Retain loading function during daytime and convert to outdoor dining and cultural programming at night. - Promote low-speed cycling, consistent with George Street uses.
+- Upgrade to a high-quality slow street with flexible parking zones that can meet changing community needs. - Retain loading function during daytime and convert to outdoor dining and cultural programming at night. - Promote low-speed cycling in a shared environment, consistent with George Street.

-- Provide a major public artwork at the western end of the street to welcome visitors to Thai Town. - Provide infrastructure to support creative lighting and street decorations for events and cultural celebrations. - Support events and markets with installation of GPO and 3-phase power in poles, water supply, and public toilet access.
+- Provide a major public artwork at the western end of the street to welcome visitors to Thaitown, for example Thai Gates. - Provide infrastructure to support creative lighting and street decorations for events and cultural celebrations. - Support events and markets with installation of GPO and 3-phase power in poles, water supply, and public toilet access.